 Ok, so I hope the information above gave you a first good impression about the place and now let’s talk hiking 🙂

-I would like to present now 3 possibilities to hike in that beautiful valley, but there’s definitely much more: you can always take a detour, take another turn and make your own hike, but there’s a a pretty nice hikes.
+I would like to present now 3 possibilities to hike in that beautiful valley, but there’s definitely much more: you can always take a detour, take another turn and make your own hike, but there are pretty nice hikes.

 Ok, let’s talk about each of this hike in more detail.